Stock Market’s Wild Mood Swings Can Be Explained by Mr. Spock

 This is when our emotional half makes the rational half go off the rails.
 Rather than describing markets as “efficient,” it is more accurate to describe markets as somewhat efficient, much of the time, getting there eventually, with its efficiency rising and falling in opposition to levels of human emotions.
 Markets are more or less efficient, except when they are not.

 Most Investors do not know they don’t know: Listen to any explanation of market behavior; they are usually filled with hindsight bias and rationalizations.
-It is rare to hear someone asked a question about market behavior and not give a detailed after the fact narrative.
-Few are willing to says “I don’t know” or “Its essentially random.”
+It is rare to hear someone asked a question about market behavior and not give a detailed after-the-fact narrative.
+Few are willing to say “I don’t know” or “It’s essentially random.”

 Spock, however, is far along the Dunning Kruger curve.
 He often notes his lack of understanding with a simple response of “Fascinating.”
 His logic and ego control allows the admission of not knowing.
 Investors often get into to trouble when they imagine they have an understanding about things they do not.
 They are much further back on the DK curve.

 Spock’s mixed Human-Vulcan heritage was a great plot device that allowed Star Trek to subtly comment on human nature and the ongoing cold war.
 Long before Amos Tversky and Danny Kahneman started their research, the duality was an obvious metaphor about the battle between logic and emotion, between our intellectual capacity and our baser motives.

 Investors who recognize the Spock market[v] will better understand both what is going on in the world, and the impact of their own behaviors on their portfolios.

 1. Spock also served as a Captain, Admiral in Starfleet, and Federation ambassador.